Wireless Mesh Router, Big House Solutions

-In the year 2017, the “internet of things” has evolved into a wide array of wireless “smart home” devices for your house that just rely too much on a strong wireless signal to be using some old weak wireless technology that frequently drops off at any point.
-That’s why you need mesh wifi if you’re paying for Netflix HD streaming in your upstairs bedroom, you demand instant high speed picture and perfect high definition quality.
+In the year 2021, the “internet of things” has evolved into a wide array of wireless “smart home” devices for your large house that just rely too much on a strong wireless signal to be using some old, weak wireless technology that frequently drops off at any point.
+That’s why you need mesh wifi if you’re paying for Netflix HD streaming in your upstairs bedroom, you demand instant high-speed picture and perfect high-definition quality.
 Buffering is unacceptable and needs to be fixed.
 That’s where a Mesh WiFi Network comes into play for any large home or mansion.
 It is a net of wireless router signals overlapping or blanketing one another providing one single consistent strong wifi signal with no loss or degradation.
 Something you can not obtain from a stand-alone traditional wifi router, extender or repeater access point.

-With old janky wireless N signal you could never cover a 2,000+ foot home full of connected devices.
-You simply have to get Wireless AC and in many cases, not even a wireless extender will work.
-You just flat out need a “Mesh Wireless Network” such as the highly rated Netgear Orbi.
-This is the technological advance in home wireless that changes everything for your multilevel house.
+With an old depreciated wireless N signal, you could never cover a 2,000+ foot home full of connected devices.
+You simply have to get Wireless AC, and in many cases, not even a wireless extender will work.
+You actually need a “Mesh Wireless Network” such as the highly-rated Netgear Orbi RBK50.
+This is the technological advance in smart home wireless networks that changes everything for your large multilevel home.

-- Covers multi floor up to 4,000 square foot home
+- Covers multi-floor up to 5,000 square foot home

 - Long range, no dead spots

 - Dual channel 2.4Ghz & 5Ghz

 - Dedicated 5ghz backbone between access points

 - Works with any internet service providers existing modem

 - Guest network control